NVIDIA/aistore/cmd/cli/resources/download.md

-The CLI allows users to view and manage [AIS Downloader](/downloader/README.md) jobs.
+# Start, Stop, and monitor downloads

-It is used for downloading files and datasets from internet to AIS cluster.
+AIS Downloader is intended for downloading massive numbers of files (objects) and datasets from both Cloud Storage (buckets) and Internet.
+For details and background, please see the [downloader's own readme](/downloader/README.md).

 ## Start download job